-This Lessons Learned document was developed based on an analysis of the Item Description Reports for the Nova Scotia Assessment: Mathematics in Grade 6 (2012-2013, 2013-2014, 2014-2015, 2015-2016, 2016-2017, 2017-2018, and 2018-2019).
+This Lessons Learned document was developed based on an analysis of the Item Description Reports for the Nova Scotia Assessment: Mathematics in Grade 6 (2012-2013, 2013-2014, 2014-2015, 2015-2016, 2016-2017, 2017-2018, 2018-2019 and 2019-2020).
 It is intended to support all elementary classroom teachers (in particular grades 3-6) and administrators at the school, region, and provincial levels, in using the information gained from this assessment to inform next steps for numeracy focus.
-The analysis of these items form the basis of this document, which was developed to support teachers as they further explore these areas through classroom-based instruction and assessment across a variety of mathematical concepts.
+The analysis of these items forms the basis of this document, which was developed to support teachers as they further explore these areas through classroom-based instruction and assessment across a variety of mathematical concepts.